The hotelier’s ultimate guide to occupancy forecasting

 If you find that any unique factors are affecting your hotel, note them and refer back to them if you see any unexpected data points.

+To keep these factors from being forgotten, many general managers and revenue managers maintain a simple "risk and opportunity log."
+This can be a shared document or note where unique demand drivers are recorded along with their observed impact on occupancy.
 Over time, this log becomes a valuable reference when similar conditions reappear, helping teams move faster and forecast with greater confidence rather than relying on memory alone.

 4. Conduct data analysis